-- 3. Maximum percentage decline over any period.
-The maximum rand drawdown occurred from 21 May 2010 to 29 December 2010 and maximum benchmark drawdown occurred from 21 May 2010 to 29 December 2010.
-Drawdown is calculated on the total return of the Fund/benchmark (i.e. including income). - The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 5.
+- Maximum percentage decline over any period.
+The maximum rand drawdown occurred from 18 May 2016 to 24 March 2017 and maximum benchmark drawdown occurred from 18 January 2016 to 24 March 2017.
+Drawdown is calculated on the total return of the Fund/ benchmark (i.e. including income) - 4.
+The percentage of calendar months in which the Fund produced a positive monthly return since inception - 5.
 The standard deviation of the Fund's monthly return.
-This is a measure of how much an investment's return varies from its average over time. - 6.
+This is a measure of how much an investment's return varies from its average over time - 6.
 These are the highest or lowest consecutive 12-month returns since inception.
 This is a measure of how much the Fund and the benchmark returns have varied per rolling 12-month period.
 The Fund's highest annual return occurred during the 12 months ended 31 December 2013 and the benchmark's occurred during the 12 months ended 31 January 2016.
-The Fund's lowest annual return occurred during the 12 months ended 31 January 2015 and the benchmark's occurred during the 12 months ended 31 January 2015 for the Fund's lowest annual return occurred during the 12 months ended 31 January 2015 for the benchmark's occurred during the 12 months ended 28 February 2011.
+The Fund's lowest annual return occurred during the 12 months ended 28 February 2017 and the benchmark's occurred during the 12 months ended 28 February 2017 and the benchmark annual return occurred during the 12 months ended 28 February 2017 and the benchmark annual return occurred during the 12 months ended and annual return occurred during the 12 months ended and annual return occurred during the 12 months ended and annual return occurred during the 12 months ended and annual return occurred during the 12 months ended and annual return occurred during the 12 months ended and annual return occurred during the 12 months ended and annual return occurred during the 12 months ended and annual return occurred during the 12 months ended annual the tender for the second annual return occurred during the 12 months ender the second annual return occurred during the 12 months ender the second annual return occurred during the 12 months ender the second annual return occurred during the 12 months ender the second annual return occurred during the 12 months ender the second annual return occurred during the second annual annual second annual annu occurred during the 12 months ended 28 February 2017.
 All rolling 12-month figures for the Fund and the benchmark are available from our Client Service Centre on request.

-Tel 0860 000 654 or +27 (0)21 415 2301 Fax 08

-Fax 0860 000 655 or +27 (0)21 415 2492
+Fax 0860 000 655 or +27 (0)21 415 2492 Tel 0860 000 654 or +27 (0)21 415 2301